cgrandin/git-workshop/README.md

       git ld                            <Show one-line commits with reletive times in a colored format>
       git wdiff                         <Highlight individual words when diffing, same as 'idiff --word-diff=plain'>

-There are many online resources for git and most of them can be found at: http://git-scm.com/documentation
+This is a great resource for understanding git: <a href="http://git-scm.com/documentation" target="_blank">git-scm</a>

-A very useful video tutorial, a must watch if you will be using git: http://www.youtube.com/watch?v=ZDR433b0HJY
+A very useful video tutorial by a GitHub expert, a must watch if you will be using git: <a href="http://www.youtube.com/watch?v=ZDR433b0HJY" target="_blank">Git Video</a>

+posh-git is the project which is the Git Shell we have been using here.
+Check out the details about the prompt and other things here:
+<a href="https://github.com/dahlbyk/posh-git" target="_blank">posh-git</a>

 ---